 Leslie is a founding member of Many Hands.
 She is an attorney who worked at Hogan & Hartson, primarily for clients in the health care field.
 Leslie has been actively engaged in her daughters' schools and has served as the chair of many book fairs, auctions and other fundraising and community building efforts.
 She served as the President of the Holton-Arms board of trustees where she was involved in strategic planning, financial oversight and fundraising.
 Leslie has also served on the board of the Noyes Children's Library Foundation.

-Kim is the director responsible for the finances and tax compliance for a small IP boutique law firm in Potomac, Maryland.
-She is an active participant in a Washington DC region youth social entrepreneurship non-profit, as a parent and informal advisor.
-She also supports two local STEM educational non-profits and Rice 360 Institute for Global Health, whose mission is to mentor undergraduates to design inexpensive, life-saving medical devices to reduce infant mortality in Malawi.
+Kim oversees finances and tax compliance for a boutique IP law firm in Potomac, Maryland.
+She participates as a parent and informal advisor in a Washington, DC-area youth social entrepreneurship nonprofit.
+She also supports two local STEM educational nonprofits and Rice 360 Institute for Global Health, whose mission is to mentor undergraduates to design inexpensive, life-saving medical devices to reduce infant mortality in Malawi.
 Kim is a former refugee.
 She holds a degree in electrical engineering.

 Tara worked as a corporate and securities attorney at the Washington, DC law firm Shaw Pittman (Pillsbury Winthrop), specializing in public and private equity work.
 Tara has been an active volunteer at Norwood School for the last 14 years, including six years of service on the Board of Trustees.
 She serves on the Annual Fund Leadership Council at Brown University and does development work with leadership donors at Sidwell Friends School.
 Tara recently finished a 10-year term on the board of Kenwood Citizens Association, a civic organization in her neighborhood.
 She enjoys volunteering at her family’s temple, Washington Hebrew Congregation.